ptiz/ifacegen/README.md

 ## What is it not
 ifacegen is neither a general purpose serialization nor advanced networking tool.
 It only compiles IDL given and generates special Objective-C classes accordingly.

+##Documentation and Example
+Example can be found in the repo.
+Also see IDL description and a tutorial in [DOC file](DOC.md)

 ##Requirements
 iOS+ARC, Python 2.7